kfirsalo/sub-graphs-zero-idea/README.md

 the class with the biggest count is our prediction y to the vertex v.
 I test that idea on a graph with 10636 vertices and 639,750 edges.
 In this graph every vertex has a label from two classes.
 I split the labels into 20% train and 80% test. the result was almost random (50.25% accuracy).

+# zero idea with svm
+I thought maybe the weights I chose can be more accurate, so I run an svm algorithm on my train vertices to estimate the best parameters. the result was still bad (50.36% accuracy).